 Limited Transferability.
-You may not transfer or assign the bonds, except that you may transfer the bonds to the following permitted transferees under the circumstances provided herein, provided that each transferee of the bonds holds at least the minimum purchase requirement set forth above:
+You may not transfer, assign or pledge the bonds, in whole or in part, or any interest therein, and the bonds may not be securitized, except as described herein or with the prior written consent of Israel.
+You may transfer the bonds to the following permitted transferees under the circumstances described below, provided that each such transferee of the bonds must hold at least the minimum purchase requirement (see "- Denominations," above) with respect to such bonds: